 Inspect Your Cottage Deck

 Before having family and friends over — make sure you are checking your deck thoroughly.
-That means the railings, steps, and ledger board (the piece of the deck that holds the structure to the building), it all needs to be safe and secure.
+That means the railings, steps, and ledger board (the piece of the deck that holds the structure to the building), all needs to be safe and secure.
 Also, check for dry rot or damage caused by insects on your decking material.

 If you rent out your cottage, I HIGHLY recommend installing a smart lock.
-A keyless entry system is great for cottages because you don’t have to physically wait around to hand over the key to someone and you can remotely ensure that they are checking out at the predetermined check out time.
+A keyless entry system is great for cottages because you don’t have to physically wait around to hand over the key to someone and you can remotely ensure that they are checking out at the predetermined check-out time.
 You can also have an access code created for the cleaning staff or anyone else who needs access to the property.

 READ NEXT